Mander Portman Woodward - Cambridge

 We're also proud to assist those who might not have done so well the first time around.
 Our weekly assessments provide diagnostics where we can see which elements require further support.
 They also ensure that all of our students are fully prepared for the actual exam and properly understand critical success factors such as timing and weighting.

-Last but not least, what others say.
-'The college provides an outstanding quality of education.
+We'll leave the final words to Ofsted, taken from our college report: 'The college provides an outstanding quality of education.
 An outstanding curriculum supported by very well informed teaching enables students to reach standards of work that are well above average.
 The provision for the students' spiritual, moral, social and cultural development and their welfare, health and safety are outstanding.
 By the time the students leave they have developed into mature, thoughtful and responsible young people.'
 Ofsted 2016.